bbc/childrens-games-starter-pack/docs/achievements.md

 `gmi.achievements.unseen` - this is true if there are new achievements to see, otherwise false.

 This is useful for adding a blip indicator on the achievements button, to alert the user that they have completed a new achievement, but have not yet seen it.
+Alternatively, the `achievementsClosedCallback` may be used to remove a blip after the summary box has been closed.